brettrjones-github/nlc-nolimitconnect.com/docs/faq.md

 - **Operating System:** 64-bit
 - **CPU Architecture:** 64-bit
   - *Note:* NLC can be compiled for 32-bit systems, but **32-bit is not officially supported**.
-- **Not Supported:**
-  - Apple devices
+- **Not Supported - Apple devices:**
-    - This is due to high cost and restrictive platform policies.
+    - This is due to high cost and Apple's restrictive platform policies.

 ---